-An enhanced emission module has been developed for the PALM model system to provide a homogeneous operating framework for modelling emission contributions from various emission sectors at different levels of detail (LODs) and parametrizations.
+An enhanced emission module has been developed for the PALM model system to provide a homogeneous operating framework for modeling emission contributions from various emission sectors at different levels of detail (LODs) and parametrizations.
 The hash key approach allows references from individual emission sectors to be made directly to the prognostic equation source terms in a highly effective and independent manner.
 In the mean time, modular interface functions and subroutines are provided to ascertain operational uniformity across all emission sectors with the PALM model system core, while encapsulating internal data and methods for each emission module and the framework itself.
-A benchmark run demonstrated excellent performance and scalability.
+A benchmark run showed excellent performance and scalability.

-A module for domestic heating emission parametrization, based on the work of Baumbach et al. (2010) and Struschka and Li (2019) is implemented using the enhanced emission framework.
+A module for domestic heating emission parametrization, based on the work of Baumbach et al. (2010) and Struschka and Li (2019) was implemented using the enhanced emission framework.
 The parametrization relates emissions to energy demand of each individual building, which is driven by the building topology and the deficit between the ambient temperature and the target indoor temperature, weighted by the diurnal variation in domestic heat usage.
-In addition, the stack emissions output are influenced by predetermined tabulated factors for different building types and age, as well as emission factors for different pollutants and furnace technologies, which are used in the parametrized module as default values.
+In addition, the stack emission outputs were influenced by predetermined tabulated factors for different building types and age, as well as emission factors for different pollutants and furnace technologies, which are used in the parametrized module as default values.

-Subsequently, a test case under idealized conditions is conducted for the parametrization module is conducted over a 800 \times 800 m2 residential region in Berlin.
-The model run covers a 24-hour sampling period following spin-up under constant wind and surface temperature.
-The diurnal time series for nominal ($\Delta T(t)$) and weighted ($\zeta \Delta T(t)$) temperature deficit reflects continuous furnace operation with highly varying energy usage and emission output throughout the day, showing a short day time peak and a longer evening peak.
-Near surface PM10 concentrations at different sampling locations show similar trends, showing very low levels during daytime due to low levels of heating and dispersion through vertical transport.
-Meanwhile, values are persistently moderate during nighttime following the evening peak.
-Vertical concentration distributions vary depending on topology of each sampling location.
-It is shown that a large number of nearby emission sources heavily influences vertical distribution at elevations beyond building height, while the uniformity of the vertical column is dependent on the level of ventilation of the area surrounding each location.
+Subsequently, a test case under idealized conditions was conducted for the parametrization module over a $800 \times 800 \,\mathrm{m}^2$ residential region in Berlin.
+The model run covers a 24 h sampling period following spin-up under constant wind and surface temperature.
+The diurnal time series for nominal $(\Delta T(t))$ and weighted $(\zeta \Delta T(t))$ temperature deficit reflect continuous furnace operation with highly varying energy usage and emission output throughout the day, showing a short daytime peak and a longer evening peak.

+Near-surface PM{10} concentrations at different sampling locations show similar trends, showing very low levels during daytime due to low levels of heating and dispersion through vertical transport.
+Meanwhile, values are persistently moderate during nighttime, following the evening peak.
+Vertical concentration distributions vary depending on the topology of each sampling location.
+It is shown that a large number of nearby emission sources heavily influence vertical distribution at elevations beyond building height, while the uniformity of the vertical column is dependent on the level of ventilation of the area surrounding each location.

-The performance and functionalities of the new approach in the PALM model system have been fully demonstrated in the present work through the benchmark (Section 3.3) and the idealized run (Section 4).
-This approach to emission source treatment enables emission models for the PALM model system to be designed and developed in a highly intuitive, flexible and independent manner.
+The performance and functionalities of the new approach in the PALM model system have been fully demonstrated in the present work through the benchmark (Sect.
+3.3) and the idealized run (Sect.
+4).
+This approach to emission source treatment enables emission models for the PALM model system to be designed and developed in a highly intuitive, flexible, and independent manner.
 For the end user, the modularization of different emission sectors offers a higher degree of control over execution options and details, allowing studies to be conducted with improved organization and precision.
 The parametrization assumes uniform heating technology for all buildings in the computational domain, however.
-The emissions are further considered isothermal and well-mixed in the cell directly above the building stack.
-These limitations can be partially addressed either using the LOD 2 specification, or the built-in generic emission mode, which gives the user the ability to import third-party emission data.
+The emissions are further considered isothermal and well mixed in the cell directly above the building stack.
+These limitations can be partially addressed using either the LOD 2 specification or the built-in generic emission mode, which gives the user the ability to import third-party emission data.